Happy new year with an exciting year ahead

 - Indicative returns around 8% – 9%* from combined rent and capital growth.

 Please note that the crowdfunding campaign to acquire the Kidman Station via the DomaCom Fund will be restricted to the land component only.
-DomaCom is seeking interest for the operating business.
+DomaCom is seeking interest in the operating business.

 *This is an estimate only based on DomaCom’s assessment of the value of the land component.